 The last tool we need is Helm.
 Helm is the package manager for Kubenetes in order to install and manage Kubernetes applications in a very easy way.
 Helm relies on helm charts.
 A chart is a collection of files describing a set of Kubernetes resources.
 For example, the chart of Airflow will deploy a web server, the scheduler, the metastore, a service to access the UI and so on.
 Take a look at the Airflow chart here to have a better idea of what a chart is.
 Installing Helm is pretty straightforward as you can see here.

 Now tools are installed, let’s create the Kubernetes cluster to run Apache Airflow locally with the Kubernetes Executor.

 Running Apache Airflow locally on Kubernetes

 To give you a better hands-on experience, I made the following video where I show you how to set up everything you need to get Airflow running locally on a multi-node Kubernetes cluster.
 In this video, you will learn:

-- How to configure and create a multi-node Kubernetes cluster with KinD
+- Configuring and creating a multi-node Kubernetes cluster with KinD

-- How to install and upgrade the Helm chart of Airflow.
+- Installing and upgrading the Helm chart of Airflow.

-- How to build your Docker image of Airflow packaged with your DAGs
+- Building your Docker image of Airflow packaged with your DAGs

-- How to create a local registry to push your Docker image of Airflow
+- Creating a local registry to push your Docker image of Airflow

-- How to configure Airflow to execute your tasks with the Kubernetes Executor.
+- Configuring Airflow to execute your tasks with the Kubernetes Executor.